justin-marian/switch/README.md

 - **MAC Address Table Lookup:** The switch checks its MAC address table to find the port associated with the destination MAC address.
 If found, the frame is forwarded out of the corresponding port.
 - **Unknown Destination MAC Address Handling:** If the MAC address is unknown, the switch floods the frame to all ports except the incoming one to ensure connectivity.
 - **Broadcast and Multicast Forwarding:**
-  - Broadcast frames are forwarded to all ports except the receiving one, all devices receive the broadcast.
+  - `Broadcast` frames are forwarded to **all** ports except the receiving one, all devices receive the broadcast.
-  - Multicast frames are forwarded only to ports interested in the multicast group.
+  - `Multicast` frames are forwarded **only** to ports interested in the multicast group.
-- **VLAN Considerations:** Frames are forwarded only within the VLAN to which they belong, respecting VLAN membership.
-Trunk ports carry traffic from multiple VLANs over a single link, using VLAN tagging for differentiation.
-- **VLAN Tagging on Trunk Ports:** Trunk ports append VLAN tags to frames, identifying their VLAN membership.
-VLAN tagging enables logical separation of VLANs over the same physical infrastructure.

 ## VLAN